platformsh/legacy-cli/README.md

-  repo:cat                                  Read a file in the project repository repo:ls                                   List files in the project repository route route:get                                 View a resolved route route:list (routes)                       List all routes for an environment self self:install                              Install or update CLI configuration files
+  repo:cat                                  Read a file in the project repository repo:ls                                   List files in the project repository route route:get                                 View detailed information about a route route:list (routes)                       List all routes for an environment self self:install                              Install or update CLI configuration files